Skip to content

 Customizing your Focus experience

-You can easily customize your Focus session experience in Windows 11 by adjusting settings like duration and notification preferences.
+You can customize your Focus session experience in Windows 11 by adjusting settings like duration and notification preferences.

 Windows 11 system focus tile in action